-- you want to contribute to a project started by someone else and
+- You want to contribute to a project started by someone else and

 This course will cover all three cases using GitHub as an example.